-Road traffic and insects were responsible for total measured levels.
+Road traffic, frogs and insects were responsible for total measured levels.

-Noise from frogs, dogs, trains and other mining continuum was also noted.
+Noise from trains and breeze in foliage was also noted.

 5.3.1 Cumulative mining noise at N3

 Ashton Coal was inaudible and, therefore, did not contribute to any mining noise at this location.
 A graph of the total noise levels measured in the one-third octave frequency bands is shown in Figure 5.3.